culturesofknowledge/emplaces/README.md

 An draft of the [proposed data model][11] for EM Places and a set of data model diagrams.
 More details will be added here as the data model is refined.

 ## Status
-**June 2018**: First public draft of the design document describing the proposed features of the gazetteer with schematic mock-ups of potential UI elements.
+**July 2018**: First public draft of the design document describing the proposed features of the gazetteer with schematic mock-ups of potential UI elements.
 First public draft of the overview data model document.

-**March - May 2018**: Private drafts of the gazetter's design document and data model.
+**March - June 2018**: Private drafts of the gazetter's design document and data model.

 ## Next ToDo Items
 - Collect and incorporate community feedback